Chicago "L": Service

-Currently, with the exception of the Red Line and the Blue Line, all lines operate at all times except late nights.
-Prior to 1998, the Green Line, the Purple Line and the Douglas branch of the Blue Line (the modern-day Pink Line) also had 24 hour service.
-In the years of private ownership, the South Side Elevated Railroad (now the South Side Elevated portion of the Green Line) provided 24 hour service, a major advantage when compared to Chicago's cable railroads which required daily overnight shutdown for cable maintenance.
+Currently, the Red Line and the Blue Line provide 24-hour service, while all other lines operate from early morning to late night.
+Prior to 1998, the Green Line, the Purple Line and the Douglas branch of the Blue Line (the modern-day Pink Line) also had 24-hour service.
+In the years of private ownership, the South Side Elevated Railroad (now the South Side Elevated portion of the Green Line) provided 24-hour service, a major advantage when compared to Chicago's cable railroads, which required daily overnight shutdown for cable maintenance.
+There are plans to add 24-hour service to the Orange Line with some of the funding received from Senate Bill 2111.

 Fares

-In 2015, the CTA introduced a new fare payment system called Ventra.
+In 2013, the CTA introduced a new fare payment system called Ventra.
 Ventra enables passengers to purchase individual tickets, passes, or transit value online, by smart phone, or at participating retail locations.
 Ventra also works with CTA buses, Pace (suburban buses), and Metra (commuter rail).
 Payment by a smartphone app, the Ventra app, or by a contactless bankcard is possible.

 As of 2018, the "L" uses a flat fare of $2.50 for almost the entire system, the only exception being O'Hare International Airport on the Blue Line, at which passengers entering the station are charged a higher fare of $5.00 (passengers leaving the system at this station are not charged this higher fare).
 The higher fare is being charged for what the CTA considers "premium-level" service to O'Hare.
 Use of the Midway International Airport Station does not require this higher fare; it only requires the $2.50 regular fare.

 The higher charge at O'Hare has been the source of some controversy in recent years, because of the CTA's plan to eliminate the exemption from the premium fare for airport workers, Transportation Security Administration workers, and airline workers.
 After protests from those groups, the CTA extended the exemptions for six months.